Core Curriculum: Full-Time Intensive Program

 Full-time students may begin classes as early as 8:30 a.m. and end classes as late at 4:55 p.m.
 The weekly schedule is subject to change, depending on enrollment and classroom availability.

 The computer-assisted language learning laboratory is an important part of each student’s program.
 Multimedia software is available for 400+ hours of English language study and practice.
-Students also can use the laboratory for e-mail, Internet information retrieval, and word processing.
+Students can use the lab for email, online browsing, and word processing.

-At the beginning of each term, students are assigned to levels according to their ability in each language skill area.
-Assignment to the appropriate levels is based on placement test results and instructor evaluations of student proficiency.
+At the beginning of each term, students are assigned to levels according to their ability in each language skill area based on placement test results and instructor evaluations of student proficiency.

 Student Counseling and Guidance

-The faculty serve as advisors to students, counseling with problems such as homesickness and housing.
+Faculty serve as advisors and are available to counsel problems like homesickness and housing.
 Students are also assisted in applying for admission to US colleges or universities.

-One institutional TOEFL is given in each term to all ELI students; the cost of this examination is included in the tuition fee.
-The average gain in total TOEFL score for full-time ELI students is five to six points per week, but some students have increased their scores significantly more.
+One institutional TOEFL is given each term to all ELI students.
+The cost of the test is included in tuition.
+The average gain in total the TOEFL score for full-time ELI students is five to six points per week of instruction, and some students increase their scores significantly more.

-In addition to the full-time intensive English program, ELI offers part-time study for non-native speakers in the US No. 1-20 is issued for part-time study.
+In addition to the full-time intensive English program, ELI offers part-time study for non-native speakers in the US.
+A 1-20 is issued for part-time study.
+The I-20 is a document certifying a student has been admitted to a program and has demonstrated sufficient financial resources to stay in the US.
+The I-20 is officially called the Certificate of Eligibility because it allows an individual to apply for an F-1 student visa at a US embassy or consulate abroad.
 Contact ELI for details, including fees.

-Because studying in a foreign country is an exciting but difficult experience, ELI faculty provides a program to familiarize students with life in the United States.
-A two-day orientation program begins each session; social, cultural, and educational activities are organized during the term.
-Students have luncheons, parties and picnics, among other activities.
-The cost of these activities is included in the ELI Tuition and Maintenance Fee, and attendance is required.
+A two-day orientation program begins each session to help students acclimate to attending class in the US.
+Social, cultural, and educational activities are organized during the term.
+Students have luncheons, parties, and picnics, among other activities.
+The cost of these activities is included in the ELI tuition and maintenance fee, and attendance is required.
 Other activities are occasionally organized by instructors, for which students must pay their own expenses.